-On 1 October 2018, The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force.
-These regulations were amended on 1 February 2022.
+The Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018 came into force on 1 October 2018 and were amended on 1 February 2022.

 There are no changes to Dangerous Wild Animals Licences or Zoo Licences.